 |Chlorpyrifos||2014||Tamarac River||Marshall||maximum (83 ng/L) Minnesota water quality standard|

-Three waterbodies have been removed from the USEPA 303(d) Impaired Waters List for currently registered pesticides.
-The Le Sueur River and Beauford Ditch were designated as impaired for acetochlor in 2008 and were removed from the USEPA 303(d) Impaired Waters List in 2014.
-Seven Mile Creek was designated as impaired on the 2012 Impaired Waters List for chlorpyrifos and has been proposed for removal from the proposed 2018 Impaired Waters List.
-Removal from the USEPA 303(d) Impaired Waters List followed several years of water quality monitoring without elevated pesticide detections.
+Four waterbodies have been removed from the USEPA 303(d) Impaired Waters List for currently registered pesticides.
+The Le Sueur River and Beauford Ditch were designated as impaired for acetochlor in 2008 and were removed on the 2014 Impaired Waters List.
+Seven Mile Creek was designated as impaired for chlorpyrifos on the 2012 Impaired Waters List and was removed on the 2018 Impaired Waters List.
+Grand Marais Creek was designated as impaired for chlorpyrifos on the 2014 Impaired Waters List, updated on the 2016 Impaired Waters List and was removed on the 2022 Impaired Waters List.
+Removal from the USEPA 303(d) Impaired Waters List occurred after several years of water quality monitoring without pesticide detections above the applicable standard.

 Visit the MPCA Minnesota Impaired Waters List for more information.

 Chlorpyrifos Response Plan was developed in response to continued detections of chlorpyrifos in rivers, streams and lakes and the determination of chlorpyrifos water quality impairments of rivers and streams in agricultural areas of Minnesota.